v-rajagt/IntuneDocs/intune/protect/encrypt-devices.md

 - Devices must run Windows 10 version 1909 or later

-- Azure AD-joined and Hybrid-joined devices must have support for key rotation enabled.
-You can use a device configuration policy for Windows 10 Endpoint Protection  to enable support by using the following setting:
+- Azure AD-joined and Hybrid-joined devices must have support for key rotation enabled:

-  - Client-driven recovery password rotation
+  - **Client-driven recovery password rotation**

+  This setting is found under *Windows Encryption* as part of a device configuration policy for Windows 10 Endpoint Protection.

 #### To rotate the BitLocker recovery key

 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).